What is attachment in Buddhism, and what does it have to do with you?

 - Anger / Hatred (“Dveṣa”)

-These poisons are essentially wrong views which causes us to have craving, which then causes us to have wrong actions (karma), which finally causes us to be “attached” to samsara and thus have rebirth.
-It is important to remember that our karma causes us to have rebirth, and nothing (and nobody) else.
+These poisons are wrong views which cause us to have craving, which then causes us to have wrong actions (karma), which finally causes us to be “attached” to samsara and thus have rebirth.
+It is important to remember that our karma causes us to have rebirth and nothing (and nobody) else.
 This is the first and second Noble Truths as explained by the Buddha.

 If you think of “Attachment” (“Upādāna”) as “fuel”, then then Craving (caused by the Three Poisons) is what ignites Attachment.
-Craving is similar to the spark or flame that ignites that fuel.
-In order to keep these ‘fires’ raging, they need more fuel…and you willingly help through attachments.
-This is why I like to call the Three Poisons the “Three Fires”, because everything in our world is on fire thanks to our senses.
+Craving is like the spark or flame that ignites that fuel.
+To keep these ‘fires’ raging, they need more fuel…and you willingly help through attachments.
+Therefore I like to call the Three Poisons the “Three Fires”, because everything in our world is on fire thanks to our senses.
 And we know what fire does, it burns you.
-This is not some fire that you are using to keep warm on a cold night while camping.
+This is not some fire that you are using to keep warm on a chilly night while camping.
 This fire is something that engulfs you.
-There is no good to it at all.
+There is nothing good about the fire at all.

 In the Buddhist “Wheel of Life” (popular in Tibetan Buddhism), you can find at the very center of the wheel three animals, and is a good analogy of the Three Poisons: